 Britain seeks to be a world leader in renewable energies and its generating potential is recognised globally, but it is equally renowned for the quality of its natural environment.
-This creates the potential for conflict and a need to better understand the various environmental costs associated with 21st century energy technologies, whether renewable or non-renewable, and how these costs can be evaluated, managed and mitigated.
-The course draws on the University’s existing expertise or research strengths in environmental impact assessment, carbon trading, planning and impacts of wind, hydro and nuclear power as well as its expertise in energy management and environmental economics.
+This creates the potential for conflict and a need to better understand the various environmental costs associated with 21st-century energy technologies, whether renewable or non-renewable and how these costs can be evaluated, managed and mitigated.
+The course draws on the University’s existing expertise and research strengths in environmental impact assessment, carbon trading, planning and impacts of wind, hydro and nuclear power as well as its expertise in energy management and environmental economics.
 The University also has long established links with regulators, consultancy and the energy industry.
 We work closely with a variety of relevant organisations including SEPA, Environment Agency, the nuclear industry, Scottish Coal and Scottish Renewables.

 Our course gives students:

 Studying for a degree means learning in different ways; managing your own time; conducting research; mastering new computer skills.
 We have the facilities and advice on hand to help you do all this - and do it well.

 Of the many reasons students come to Stirling, such as academic reputation and research standards, one factor is always cited: the outstanding beauty of the University's Stirling campus.
 View our online films to get a picture of what it's like to live and study on our beautiful campus.

 A minimum of a second class Honours degree (2.1 preferred) or equivalent in a relevant subject.
 Applicants from other disciplines with a 2:1 or 1st but with significant appropriate/relevant work/life experience are encouraged to apply.

 If English is not your first language you must have one of the following qualifications as evidence of your English language skills:

 For more information go to English language requirements